Haleem-17/Haleem-17/README.md

 - Master full-stack development
 - Leverage data for smarter solutions
 - Start a tech company
-- Mentor and prepare younger generations
+- Mentor and prepare the next generation of coders

 “Code + creativity = endless possibilities.”